 The Limon Carnival is not only great fun, but a great chance to experience a unique part of Costa Rican culture.
 Even better, it coincides with the short Caribbean summer so it's the perfect time to visit this part of Costa Rica!

-Ask us about this Festival in Puerto Limon
+Ask us about this Event in Puerto Limon